 Duluth Christmas History

-Last year we introduced a bit of Christmas history – specifically a history of the Christmas tree itself!
-This year, we’re focusing a little closer to home and delving into a historic business that played a major role in many, many Northland Christmas celebrations… Halvorson Tree Company.
+In a previous post, we introduced a bit of Christmas history – specifically the story behind the Christmas tree itself!
+In this post, we’re focusing a little closer to home and delving into a historic business that played a major role in many, many Northland Christmas celebrations… Halvorson Tree Company.

 Halvorson Tree Company was started in 1929 by Roy Halvorson – the son of Norwegian Immigrants and a lifelong Duluthian.
 Roy’s homegrown business produced small, colored Christmas trees – silver, gold, white, and even pink!
 And by the late 1930’s, Halvorson Tree Company was one of the largest Christmas tree farms in the United States and sold its unique trees across the country.
 At its height, the company’s preserved spruce tree tops were so popular that its sales topped 1.5 million trees per year by 1960!

 Here’s how it worked… Christmas tree production began by cutting off the tops of black spruce which didn’t have a lot of economic uses.
 Black spruce trees were tall and spindly, but the top 3-4 feet were perfect for miniature Christmas trees.
 The spruce tips were cut, bundled, and shipped to Duluth for processing at a plant located on South Lake Avenue (near the Dewitt-Seitz Building).
 The trees were dipped into a fire-resistant colored sealer – to give the trees their characteristic green, silver, white, or pink color – and placed on a conveyor-system of drying racks.